The French Major and Minor

 *Students who begin French below the 2305 level must complete 8 courses above 2204 toward the major.
 Some majors begin in French 1101!

 The French Minor

-Students who are interested in pursuing French studies but choose not to study away may wish to pursue a French minor.
+Students who are interested in pursuing Francophone studies but choose not to study away may wish to pursue a French minor.

 Students take 4 courses above 2204 with the following requirements:

 - 1 introduction to culture course (2407 or 2408)

 - 1 introduction to literature course (2409, 2410 or 2411)